 4. After activating your TP-Link ID, come back to the TP-Link Cloud page to log in.
-The first-time login TP-Link ID will be bound automatically to your cloud router as an Admin.
+The TP-Link ID used to log in to the router for the first time will be automatically bound as an Admin.